-Music majors must apply separately to, and audition for, The Greatbatch School of Music.
-Music applications can be obtained from The Greatbatch School of Music or completed online (no additional application fee).
+Music majors must apply separately to, and audition for, The School of Music.
+Music applications can be obtained from The School of Music or completed online (no additional application fee).
 E-mail: music@houghton.edu; phone: 800.777.2556, ext.
-4000; Web: http://campus.houghton. edu/orgs/music/undergraduate/applying.html.
+4000; Web: www.houghton.edu/Greatbatch.